codacy-badger/Better-Radio/README.md

 Create a new branch for any changes and create a pull request when done.
 We've got [Codacy](https://app.codacy.com/projects) running for code reviews and eventually some tests on every commit + pull request.

+## Testing
+Currently we have Codacy and Code Climate automated reviews on our commits/pull requests to keep our code less spaghetti-like.

 ### To do
 -  Set up an instance of Travis CI or CircleCI when we switch over to a Node.JS project using Vue CLI or Nuxt.
 -  Get a less shitty Code Quality score: